MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_port_configuration_information.md

 ### -field NumberOfPhysicalBreaks

 Specifies the maximum number of breaks between address ranges that a data buffer can have if the HBA supports scatter/gather.
 In other words, the number of scatter/gather lists minus one.
-By default, the value of this member is SP_UNINITIALIZED_VALUE, which indicates the HBA can support an unlimited number of physical discontiguities.
+By default, the value of this member is SP_UNINITIALIZED_VALUE, which indicates the HBA can support an unlimited number of physical discontinuities.
 If the port driver sets a value for this member, the miniport driver can adjust the value lower but no higher.
 If this member is SP_UNINITIALIZED_VALUE, the miniport driver must reset this member according to the HBA's scatter/gather capacity, with zero representing no scatter/gather support.

 ### -field DmaChannel